Symphony No. 1 (Rachmaninoff): Critical reaction

 Much of what was written about the symphony may have been motivated by a long-standing antagonism between St. Petersburg and Moscow.
 There was also the fact it was a symphony in question this time—a musical form the St. Petersburg critics and many other members of the Belyayev Circle were very particular about defending.
 While critics in St. Petersburg had actually given good reviews to The Rock when Glazunov conducted it, a symphony was another matter.

 Rachmaninoff's work may have been considered offensive because of its relatively progressive use of symphonic form; this could have gone against the critics' sensibilities as well as the precepts Rimsky-Korsakov taught at the Conservatory.
-Aleksandr Gauk, who would conduct the triumphant revival of the symphony in 1945, surmised as much, suggesting the work failed initially "because it was a modern composition, far ahead of its time, so it did not satisfy the tastes of the contemporary critics."
+Alexander Gauk, who would conduct the triumphant revival of the symphony in 1945, surmised as much, suggesting the work failed initially "because it was a modern composition, far ahead of its time, so it did not satisfy the tastes of the contemporary critics."
 The more partisan of these critics went on the attack, with Cui leading the charge:

 Cui did give Rachmaninoff as close to a compliment as he would ever come, writing, "Mr. Rachmaninoff does avoid banality, and probably feels strongly and deeply, and tries to express these feelings in new forms."
 However, this olive branch was too obscured by the vitriol of the rest of the review for anyone to notice.
 Moreover, Cui's bias against Moscow composers was extremely deep-seated.
 In a letter to M.S.
 Kerzina dated December 19, 1904, he placed them together with Richard Strauss, "whose absurd cacophony will not be music even in the 30th century."

 A more balanced consideration of the work, unfortunately too late to undo the damage wrought by Cui, came from critic Nikolai Findeisen in the April issue of Russkaya Muzykalnaya Gazeta: